Sri Chinmoy Canberra Trail Series

 Series Pointscore Championship

-Points will be awarded and accrued for all age groups in the Middle and Longer distance events of all races of the Sri Chinmoy Canberra Trail Series from 2023, as follows:
+Points will be awarded and accrued for all age groups in the Middle and Longer distance events of all races of the Sri Chinmoy Canberra Trail Series, as follows:

 1st place in age group: 10 points